 Martin R. Chavez, MD, leads a team of Maternal-Fetal Medicine specialists and serves as Chief of Maternal Fetal Medicine and Fetal Surgery.
 He has extensive expertise in high-risk pregnancies, ultrasound diagnosis, ultrasound guided procedures and fetal surgery procedures.

-Springtime is here and with warmer weather comes more time spent outdoors and an increased focus on our health and wellness routines.
-Whether you set New Year’s intentions you want to see through, or you’re just looking to find new ways to get active this time of year, staying motivated can be easier said than done.
+Believe it or not, the end of winter is right around the corner.
+And as temperatures start to rise, there’s often an increased focus on our health and wellness routines as we continue to spend more time outside.
+But whether you set New Year’s intentions you want to see through, or you’re looking to find new ways to get active this time of year, staying motivated can often be easier said than done.

-To help you take on the spring season with a refreshed sense of motivation, we asked medical experts to share how they’re staying on top of their health and wellness this spring—and how you can too!
+To help you refresh your sense of motivation and think outside the box of what wellness can look like, we asked medical experts to share how they’re staying on top of their health and wellness — and how you can, too!